Sarani1612/milestone-project-2/README.md

 - **Contact form**
     - The contact form looked as intended on all screens with correct placeholders, labels, styling etc.
     - Error messages showed up when the form was not filled in correctly.
+    - I verified that the form was set up correctly with EmailJS by filling out the form with a valid email address.
+    When the form was submitted, I received it in my linked inbox, and I also received an auto-reply to the email I used in the form.
 - **Submit button**
     - The submit button looked as intended on all screens.
     - When submitting a form successfully, the button changed text and styling as intended.